 04 of 11

-If you're stuck between flights at Toronto Pearson International airport for long enough to do something interesting or get a sleep in, you have some options.
+If you're stuck between flights at Toronto Pearson International airport for long enough to do something interesting or get a nap in, you have some options.

-For $50 to $75 per person, you can have access to one of several executive lounges that offer complimentary showers, WiFi, and food and drink.
+For the price of a one-time pass, you can have access to one of several executive lounges that offer complimentary showers, WiFi, and food and drink.
 There are spa services available at several airport locations as well as places for a "10-minute Manicure."

-The Sheraton is an on-site hotel but will cost you upwards of $150/$200 for a stay.
-If you just want to curl up for free for a few hours, check out Sleeping in Airports, a great guide to the world's airports.Continue to 5 of 11 below.
+The Sheraton is an on-site hotel but will cost you upwards of $220 for a stay whether it's for several hours or overnight.Continue to 5 of 11 below.

 05 of 11

 Basic adult fares for UP are CDN $12.35 (as of 2019) for a one-way ride and $24.70 for a round trip ticket.
-By comparison, the train between the Vancouver International Airport and downtown Vancouver takes the same time but costs less than Cdn$10 one way.
+By comparison, the train between the Vancouver International Airport and downtown Vancouver takes the same time but costs less than CDN $9 one way.

-If you are a family of four, Union Express may not be cheaper than a taxi, but it will ensure you get there in 25 minutes instead of battling who-knows-how-much traffic.
+If you are a family of four, UP may not be cheaper than a taxi, but it will ensure you get there in 25 minutes instead of battling traffic.

 06 of 11

 There are two Toronto Pearson International Airport terminals: Terminal 1 and Terminal 3.
-Terminal 2 was knocked down and not replaced.
+Terminal 2 was demolished during airport renovation and was not replaced.

-A 24-hour light rail connect the two terminals but be sure to check your terminal - determined by the airline—before arriving so you know where to get off (this information is also available on signs as you arrive).
+A 24-hour light rail connects the two terminals but check your terminal —determined by the airline—before arriving so you know where to get off (this information is also available on signs as you arrive).

 07 of 11